Geospatial-Reasoning-Driven Vocabulary-Agnostic Remote Sensing Semantic Segmentation: Methodology

 \subsection{Knowledge-driven open-vocabulary segmentation}

-The filtered vocabulary $V_{adaptive}$ is utilized to drive the downstream open-vocabulary segmentation model.
-The segmentation task is formulated as a pixel-to-text alignment process:
+The candidate categories produced by the multimodal large language model through the reasoning chain are used to construct an adaptive vocabulary set, denoted as $V_{adaptive}$.
+This set is then fed into the downstream open-vocabulary segmentation model as the candidate label space.
+Given $V_{adaptive}$, the downstream segmentation stage follows the standard pixel-to-text alignment paradigm:

-where $\mathbf{F}_v(x, y)$ denotes the visual feature at pixel $(x, y)$ extracted by the vision encoder, and $\mathbf{E}_t(c_j)$ represents the semantic embedding of category $c_j$ from the text encoder.
-By restricting the candidate set to $V_{adaptive}$ through the reasoning chain, the framework effectively reduces cross-category misclassification and ensures that the pixel-level results are aligned with high-level geographical semantics.
+where $\mathbf{F}_v(x, y)$ denotes the visual feature at pixel $(x, y)$ extracted by the vision encoder, and $\mathbf{E}_t(c_j)$ denotes the text embedding of category $c_j$ generated by the text encoder.
+In this way, the reasoning chain does not directly perform pixel-level segmentation; instead, it narrows the candidate category space for the downstream OVSeg model.
+In practice, the category names predicted by Qwen-VL-Max are mapped to the label set supported by the downstream OVSeg model and then used as candidate categories for segmentation.
+By restricting inference to the reasoning-generated vocabulary, the framework helps reduce cross-category confusion and improves the semantic consistency of pixel-level predictions in geographically complex scenes.